department-of-veterans-affairs/vets-design-system-documentation/src/_patterns/ask-users-for/addresses.md

 ## Content considerations

 * If you need to display an address after it has been collected, then [follow content style guidelines on addresses](/content-style-guide/dates-and-numbers#addresses).
+* This section includes standardized labels, hint text, and error messages for the form fields that commonly appear in this pattern.
+Confirm which fields your form requires and which it collects as optional.
+* This section includes field-specific hint text for certain fields.
+It doesn’t include general hint text related to character limits.
+If your form has character limits on any of these fields, add hint text that dynamically displays "[X] characters left"

 ### Labels, error messages, and hint text